jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

 ## Transmit user input to Arduino through Serial port

-To communicate with our Arduino, we are going to use the `Serial` port.
-On the Arduino IDE, you can see at the top right corner the Serial monitor icon.
-Clicking on it, you will open a terminal on which you can read Arduino outputs and send some signals to it.
-We are going to use it to communicate with our keyboard.
+To communicate with our Arduino, we are going to use the `Serial` link.
+If you click on the *Arduino &gt; Serial monitor &gt; Start* menu, a new tab opens, allowing you to send some data to the Arduino.
+We are going to use this feature to communicate with our LED.

 First of all, we have to enable the Serial communication in the `setup` function, specifying the transmission rate in bauds.
 In our case, 9600 bauds would be far enough.
+Just ensure the speed of transmission is the same on both sides, to prevent from strange issues.

 ``` c
 void setup()